rcorvus/PDFTableRAG/README.md

 The AI correctly answers with this information from Table 11 (B) (the answer is correct: 100/V max):
 "The Maximum overcurrent protection (amperes) for a Direct-Current Not Inherently Limited Power Source (Overcurrent Protection Required) with a source voltage of 75 volts is 100/V, max."

+Currently, all PDF table extractors require a paid API since it take specialized bounding and OCR to find and extract table data from PDFs.
+This example uses Unstructured which gives you 1000 pages for free, you can create your account to get your API key here: unstructured.io